A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

-Nat Holtzmann is a writer, editor, translator, and book designer.
+Natalie "Nat" Holtzmann (she/her) is a writer, editor, translator, and book designer.
 Education: BA, 2016 University of Chicago; MA, 2020 University of Illinois at Chicago; MFA in Writing 2023, School of the Art Institute of Chicago.
-Selected Journal Publications: Necessary Fiction, Salt Hill Journal, Variant Literature, The Minnesota Review, Sundog Lit, JMWW Journal.
-She received a 2023 Pushcart Prize nomination.
+Selected Publications: Chicago Review, Necessary Fiction, Salt Hill Journal, Variant Literature, The Minnesota Review, Sundog Lit, JMWW Journal.
+Her work has been nominated for the Pushcart Prize and Best Small Fictions.

 Courses